 The digital, physical and biological worlds are converging with startling speed, and a future that was unimaginable only a few years ago is already upon us.
-University of Arizona researchers are at the forefront of this sweeping change, often working across disciplines toward important discoveries in areas such as the environment, education, transportation, sustainability and medicine.
-The UANews series Fast Forward is introducing some of the UA's change agents — and showing how their efforts are transforming the way we live.
+University of Arizona researchers are at the forefront of this sweeping change, often working across disciplines toward important discoveries.
+The UANews series Fast Forward has introduced some of the UA's change agents — and shown how their efforts are transforming the way we live.

 - March 1 (environment): UA Seeks Answers From the Deep

 - March 15 (transportation): How a UA Engineer Gets Cars to Talk

 - March 22 (sustainability): The Future of Farming Takes Root